 4. Provide Partial Refund or Replacement

-- Repeat customers can build trust when they receive discounts or replaced goods.
+- Repeat customers can build trust when they receive discounts or replacement goods.

 - Some sellers use “porch piracy insurance” or an outside shipping protection service.